G Scorpii

 G Scorpii (abbreviated G Sco), also named Fuyue, is a giant star in the constellation of Scorpius.
 It has an apparent magnitude of +3.19.
 It is approximately 126 light-years from the Sun.

 Nomenclature

 G Scorpii is the star's Bayer designation.
 It was formerly situated in the constellation of Telescopium where it was designated γ Telescopii, Latinised to Gamma Telescopii.
 It was resited in Scorpius and redesignated G Scorpii by Benjamin Apthorp Gould.

+G Scorpii bore the traditional name Fuyue (傅说 (傅說)) in ancient China.
+Fu Yue was a former slave that became a high-ranking minister to Shang dynasty ruler Wu Ding.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN approved the name Fuyue for this star on 30 June 2017 and it is now so included in the List of IAU-approved Star Names.
+The WGSN approved the name Fuyue for this star on 30 June 2017 and it is now so included in the IAU Catalog of Star Names.

-G Scorpii bore the traditional name Fuyue (）in ancient China.
-Fu Yue was a former slave that became a high-ranking minister to Shang dynasty ruler Wu Ding.